smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.7.35 - 2024-01-25
+We are beginning our phased rollout of us-street-api 5.7.35.
+This process is scheduled to be completed by 2024-01-27 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED

+- Improved PO box validation.
+- Improved handling of results when input city is ambiguous.
+- Fixed a rare case where empty results were being returned when a hyphen was in the input primary.

 ## 5.7.31 - 2024-1-3
 We are beginning our phased rollout of us-street-api 5.7.31.
 This process is scheduled to be completed by 2024-01-04 00:00:00 UTC.